-Classes feature a balance of structural and communicative activities to optimize learning.
-Classes meet twice weekly for two hours, for two 13-week semesters.
+Classes feature a balance of structural and communicative activities.
 Entrance at midpoint in January is possible if your initial level is sufficient.
 Small classes (maximum 18) enhance individual participation.

 This course will focus on all the structures, vocabulary and pronunciation necessary to perform tasks such as:

 use idiomatic expressions with the verb "faire" and "avoir"

 use idiomatic impersonal constructions such as “il faut” use “pouvoir” and "vouloir" in a variety of contexts and meanings

 talk about past events in the "passé composé"

 Mandatory initial level assessment, or

 Successful completion of FREN100 if entering in September or of the first term of FREN200 if entering in January.

 Register for fall term and spring term separately.